thunken/CroploadBundle/README.md

 - We could handle multiple files upload.
 - We could use events to handle file upload.
 - Make the documentation clearer.
+- Make a twig widget for the upload field
 - ??

 It has been quickly made for a inside project, needs some improvements, we wanted to share the result.